dfinity/portal/docs/developer-docs/samples/hello.md

 # Hello, World!

-This sample demonstrates a dead simple dapp consisting of two canister smart contracts:
+This sample demonstrates a dead simple dapp consisting of two canisters:

 -   a simple backend canister, `hello`, implementing the logic of the application, and